Understanding Pregnant Employee Rights in the Workplace

 Having become a dad again earlier this year, I know the impact this has on people and it’s important employers consider this.
-You can also check out our video below on this subject.
+You can also check out our video below on pregnant employee rights.

 As an employer, you have legal and statutory requirements that you have to comply with.
 When the employee is due to start their maternity leave, they have rights in how much time they are entitled to.
 Pregnant employees are entitled to take 52 weeks for their maternity leave.

 If employees meet the criteria for statutory maternity pay, they are entitled to 90% of their average earnings for the first six weeks.
 The next 33 weeks are paid at the current statutory pay, and the Last 13 weeks are unpaid.
 If you can engage in a conversation early, you can find out your employees plans in terms of this.
 As part of pregnant employee rights, females must have at least two weeks statutory leave for health and safety reasons.

 An employee’s circumstances may change during their maternity leave, leading them to decide to return to work earlier than planned.
 As an employer, you are expected to accommodate this.